 If your child has missed three or more consecutive days of school and you have not made contact with the center, the Family Community Development Specialist (FCD) will contact you.
-Families with children who are frequently absent from school and fall below 85% attendance rate will receive a letter from the Head Start Director regarding their attendance.
-After a second month of below 85% attendance, your family will be required to meet with the FCD Specialist or your child's teacher to complete the Attendance Action Plan.
+Families with children who are frequently absent from school and fall below 85% attendance rate will receive a letter from the FCD Specialist regarding their attendance.
+After a second month of below 85% attendance, your family will be required to meet with the FCD Specialist to complete the Attendance Action Plan.
 This plan will help determine the reason for frequent absences and suggest solutions to the problem.
 Failure to participate in the Attendance Action Plan may result in your child's enrollment being terminated.

 Remember that anyone who comes to pick your child up from the bus or from the center must be a listed contact on file with Head Start.
 Children will not be released to anyone other than those listed contacts.
+Parents must notify staff of any change of designated pick up person daily.